January 19, 2021 at 6:58 am | Updated February 28, 2023 at 6:49 pm | 9 min read

 NIR spectrophotometers are used for food analysis, as this light band targets the organic bonds formed between compound elements.
 These tools are simple to use and simultaneously give rapid measurements of several constituents.
 Moreover, as water absorbs less, NIR spectrophotometry can analyze food and ingredients with high water content, such as wine.

 All the main stakeholders of the food chain – farmers, processors, distributors, retailers, and restaurants – can benefit from spectrophotometry analysis.

 Uses of spectrophotometry can be found in practically all categories of food at every stage of the supply chain, as discussed below:

-- Farmers analyze ripeness of fresh produce, the moisture content in grains, quality of milk, and meat tenderness.
-The technique is useful for quality control, as well as specifying raw materials to enable correct labeling and improve pricing.
+- Farmers analyze the ripeness of fresh produce, the moisture content in grains, the quality of milk, and meat tenderness.
+The technique is useful for quality control and specifying raw materials to enable correct labeling and improve pricing.

-- Processors check chemical content and origins of raw materials, like olives for oil and cocoa for chocolates.
-Spectrophotometry is useful for verification and selection of raw materials (e.g. in cheese making) or to control manufacturing and help in labeling.
+- Processors check raw materials’ chemical content and origins, like olives for oil and cocoa for chocolates.
+Spectrophotometry is useful for verifying and selecting raw materials (e.g., in cheese making) or to control manufacturing and help in labeling.